 WE THINK WE'RE GOING TO FILE -- HOW DO WE START?

-Here are the steps you can and should do now to set yourself up for less stress in October:
+Here are the steps you can and should do now to set yourself up for less stress:

 Student -- The student needs his/her own FSA ID.
 The student should create their own FSA ID (parents shouldn't create it on the student's behalf)